NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 8. Concentrate heat with a kerosene space heater.

-Electric space heaters are great for supplemental heating during cold weather, but if a space heater will be the only source of heat in a garage, it should be a robust model—and a kerosene-powered heater fits the bill.
+Electric space heaters are great for supplemental heating during cold weather, but if a space heater will be the only source of heat in a garage, it should be a powerful one.
+A kerosene-powered heater fits the bill.

-This type of space heater, often called a “torpedo” or “salamander,” generates a lot of heat and concentrates it in a specific direction, so a DIYer or mechanic at work in the garage can stay nice and warm.
-Because these heaters often have fans that run on electricity, an electric outlet is still required, but the heat itself is generated by kerosene.
+This type of space heater, often called a “torpedo” or “salamander,” generates a lot of heat and concentrates it in a specific direction, so a craftsperson or mechanic at work in the garage can stay nice and warm.
+Because these heaters often have fans that run on electricity, you’ll still need an electric outlet to run it, but the heat itself is generated by kerosene.

-A kerosene space heater, such as the HEATFAST Forced-Air Kerosene Heater, can generate up to 215,000 BTUs.
+Kerosene space heaters, such as the Dyna-Glo 50,000 BTU Forced Air Heater, a top performer in our tested guide to the top non-electric heaters, can generate up to 215,000 BTUs.
+That’s a heck of a lot of heat!
 When selecting a kerosene heater for a garage, buy one that’s designed for indoor use to ensure that it won’t emit toxic fumes.
 Kerosene torpedo heaters designed for outdoor use may not burn as cleanly, and they are not intended for use in closed spaces.
+Make sure the model you choose is properly sized for the space in which it’ll be used.

 Some types of heaters blow out hot air that warms up a space, but radiant heat works a bit differently, and it’s among the best options for heating a garage on a chilly day.